azazuent/QuantumComputing/README.md

 Code implementing this circuit is in the Example.py file

-Also, repo contains implementations of Deutsch's algorithm and the quantum teleportation algorithm (ignore the BB84 pls, it's copypaste from a book).
+Also, repo contains implementations of Deutsch's, Quantum Teleportation, Deutsch-Jozsa, Simon`s and Shor's algorithms along with an example of CHSH game and BB84 encoding algorithm.